Operation Thrividha Balaya: Background

-After the Liberation Tigers of Tamil Eelam broke the peace negotiations with the government with the 1990 massacre of Sri Lankan Police officers, they took over police stations and launched an offensive against unprepared military units in the North-East taking over large amounts of territory from undermanned army units consisting of volunteers while professional troops were sent to the south to quell the JVP uprising.
+After the Liberation Tigers of Tamil Eelam broke off the peace negotiations with the government with the 1990 massacre of Sri Lankan Police officers, they took over police stations and launched an offensive against unprepared military units in the North-East, taking over large swathes of territory from undermanned army units consisting of volunteers while professional troops were sent to the south to quell the JVP uprising.
 The LTTE captured Jaffna but the garrison of the Jaffna fort of 172 men mostly from the police managed to hold out despite lacking the numbers necessary to man such a large fortification against numerically superior enemies.
 The defenders also managed to evacuate cash and valuables stored in the Jaffna banks to the fort.
 Harbin Y-12, guarded by two SF-260TPs, provided intermittent air drops.
 The SF-260TPs also strafed the perimeter of the fort at night despite being severely under-armed.